Starlight and Cinema

 Downtown

-The Screen on the Green series offers free, family-friendly movie screenings on the stage located at the park’s north side.
-Programming runs one to two times a month and usually features recent blockbusters as well as beloved classics.
+Discovery Green's Screen on the Green series offers free, family-friendly movies on the stage located at the Downtown park’s north side.
+Programming runs one to two times a month and usually features recent blockbusters, beloved classics, and seasonally appropriate selections.

-Guests are free to bring food, chairs, and blankets to keep fed and comfy.
-Glass bottles and BYOB alcohol are not allowed, however.
-But if you feel like unwine-ding a little, you may purchase beer and vino at Discovery Green’s Lake House restaurant.
+Guests are free to bring food, chairs, and blankets to stay fed and comfy.
+Glass bottles and BYOB alcohol are not allowed, but if you feel like unwine-ding a little, you may purchase beer and vino at Discovery Green’s Lake House restaurant.

 People watch a movie in Helix Park, located in the Texas Medical Center in Houston.
 It is dark and the park is shaped like a double helix DNA strand.